Xia12121/Xia12121.github.io/_pages/about.md

 ---

 🚀 **Recent Researches and Activities**
-- 🏆 **Oral Defense in ICCT 2024**: Presented my research and received the Best Presentation Award.
+- 🏆 **Oral Defense in ICCT 2024**: Presented my research of machine to machine semantic communication and received the Best Presentation Award. (work under supervision of Dr. Ricky Hou)
+- 🔬 **Recent research**: Currently, I am working on Mamba4Net at INCLab under the guidance of Prof. Lei.
+My research focuses on developing a knowledge distillation framework to achieve lightweight applications of **Large Language Models (LLMs)** in network-related tasks.
+This involves compressing LLMs while maintaining their performance, enabling efficient deployment in real-world network scenarios.